-TRPA has conducted targeted enforcement of BMP retrofit requirements in all land use categories with the support of grant funding to accelerate the implementation of BMPs since 2003.
+With the support of grant funding, TRPA has targeted properties in all land use categories to accelerate BMP compliance since 2003.
 These efforts typically involve sending a Notice of Failure to Implement BMPs certified mail to targeted properties, tracking response rates and providing technical assistance to facilitate compliance.
-Current grant funding supports these efforts in both Nevada and California until 2015 and 2017 respectively.
-TRPA selects areas targeted for accelerated BMP Implementation consistent with the 2009 TRPA BMP Enforcement Strategy, which prioritizes properties based on their proximity to EIP projects and SEZs, if they are considered a source of pollutants, or are the recipient of complaints.
+Current grant funding supports these efforts in both Nevada and California until 2016 and 2017 respectively and TRPA will continue to apply for additional funds annually.
+TRPA selects areas targeted for accelerated BMP Implementation consistent with the 2009 TRPA BMP Enforcement Strategy, which prioritizes properties based on their proximity to EIP projects and SEZs, if they are considered a source of pollutants, or are the subject of complaints.
 TRPA has not updated the strategy since 2009 and it does not reflect current policies of the Regional Plan to coordinate with local jurisdictions, TMDL load reduction plans, and/or Area Plans.

 Some properties targeted for accelerated BMP implementation have already met BMP requirements, but for a variety of reasons do not have a BMP certificate on record in TRPA's BMP database.
-For properties in compliance with BMP requirements, including any required maintenance verification, TRPA updates the BMP compliance status in the BMP database and issues a BMP Certificate.
+For properties in compliance with BMP requirements, including any required maintenance verification, TRPA updates the BMP implementation status in the BMP database and issues a BMP Certificate.

 - TRPA secured grant funding for accelerated BMP implementation in targeted areas in both Nevada and California until 2015 and 2017 respectively.
-During the 2014 season, 270 Notices of Failure to Implement BMPs were sent certified mail to non-compliant properties and technical support provided by TRPA and the Conservation Districts. - Recent efforts to accelerate BMP implementation in the City of South Lake Tahoe and Washoe County were coordinated with jurisdictional representatives on the EIP Parcel Specific Working Group.
-This Working Group is made up of staff from partner agencies and local jurisdictions implementing stormwater programs to meet TRPA and TMDL requirements. - TRPA secured grant funding to update the Charter and Strategic Plan for the EIP Parcel Specific Working Group.
+During the 2014 season, 295 Notices of Failure to Implement BMPs were sent certified mail to non-compliant properties and technical support provided by TRPA and the Conservation Districts.
+As of December 31, 2014, 28 of the noticed properties achieved a BMP Certificate. - Recent efforts to accelerate BMP implementation in the City of South Lake Tahoe and Washoe County were coordinated with jurisdictional representatives on the Environmental Improvement Program (EIP) Parcel BMP Working Group.
+This Working Group is made up of staff from partner agencies and local jurisdictions implementing stormwater programs to meet TRPA and TMDL requirements. - TRPA secured grant funding to update the Charter and Strategic Plan for the EIP Parcel BMP Working Group.
 These documents outline the mission and strategic goals for the BMP Retrofit Program and identify roles for partner agencies and implementers.
 They will help coordinate areas targeted for prioritization and create uniform processes across the Lake Tahoe Region for different strategies to accelerate BMP implementation.